itsmesethus/MULTICLASS-DISEASE-CLASSIFICATION-OF-MEDICAL-IMAGE-DATA-USING-CONVOLUTIONAL-NEURAL-NETWORK-/README.md

    * Activation Functions: It decides which information of the model should fire in the forward direction and which ones should not at the end of the network.It adds non-linearity to the network.
 There are several commonly used activation functions such as the ReLU, Softmax, tanH and the Sigmoid functions.
 Each of these functions have a specific usage.

+  * CNN models were built using Tensorflow and Keras Sequential API's help.

    # **BINARY CLASS IMAGE CLASSIFICATION-PNEUMONIA X-RAY CNN MODELLING**

    ![screenshot](https://github.com/itsmesethus/MULTICLASS-DISEASE-CLASSIFICATION-OF-MEDICAL-IMAGE-DATA-USING-CONVOLUTIONAL-NEURAL-NETWORK-/blob/main/BINARY%20CLASS%20IMAGE%20CLASSIFICATION-PNEUMONIA%20X-RAY%20CNN%20MODELLING/img%20files/binaryclass%20model.png)